Initial Situation relating to Pension Rights

 Family Law Advice and Representation

-If you find yourself in a situation where you need legal advice on family law issues in Germany, make sure to contact Schlun & Elseven Attorneys.
-Our family law team is led by a certified specialist in family law Kerstin Wolters and provide advice in a wide range of family law issues.
+If you find yourself in a situation where you need legal advice on family law issues in Germany, make sure to contact Schlun & Elseven Rechtsanwälte.
+Our family law team provides advice on a wide range of family law issues.
 We advise clients from all over the world from our offices in Aachen, Cologne and Düsseldorf in English and German.
 If you would like more specialised assistance in the field of pension rights, please contact us directly.
 Our lawyers are looking forward to working with you.